Spin-Phonon Resonances in Nearly Polar Metals with Spin-Orbit Coupling: Discussion

-Assuming that the electron mass is not very different from the cyclotron effective mass and also the $g$-factor is of order $1$, one has $\hbar \omega_c \sim \Delta_Z$.
-In this case, for $T\gg\Delta_Z$, the oscillation amplitude is suppressed exponentially, resulting in the smearing of Landau levels, while the spin-phonon resonances, Figs.~\ref{q=0} and \ref{split_q=0}, are still expected to be observed.
-As has been shown above, for $T \gg \Delta_Z$, the leading finite $T$ correction to the self-energy is of order $(T/\mu_0)^2$, which is small in our assumption.
-The spin-phonon resonances, therefore, are not significantly affected.
-Thus, at elevated temperatures, the orbital effects can be ignored.
 In the opposite regime, i.e., $k_B T \ll \hbar \omega_c \sim \Delta_Z$, the coupled spin-phonon modes and Landau levels both are sharp and on this ground the orbital effect ($R_T = 1$) seems to play a significant role too.
 This is where scattering effects play an important role and we will argue that the orbital effects are suppressed again.

 Finite electronic scattering rate (due to disorder or interactions) suppresses both orbital and spin effects of the magnetic field.
 If the electrons have a finite relaxation time $(\tau)$, parametrized by the damping factor $\Gamma$ $(\tau \sim \Gamma^{-1})$, the otherwise sharp Landau levels broaden leading to reduction of the oscillation amplitude.\cite{dingle:b} This implies an additional reduction factor, known as the Dingle reduction factor $(R_D)$,\cite{dingle:b, shoenberg:1984} \beq R_D = \text{exp} \Big( -\frac{2\pi p \Gamma}{\hbar \omega_c} \Big), \eeq that is appended with the oscillation amplitude.
 We see that the additional factor $R_D$ (the overall oscillation amplitude becomes $R_T R_\sigma R_D$ in the presence of disorder) suppresses the oscillation amplitude exponentially.
 The spin-phonon resonances are also smeared due to disorder, as discussed in Sec.~\ref{disorder}, however, the exponential suppression of the orbital effects can be much stronger at low to moderate fields.
 This suggests that for real not too clean systems, the orbital quantization effects may be negligible also at low temperatures.
+We note, however, that in the absence of disorder, a mixing between the orbital cyclotron resonance and optical phonons has been theoretically predicted \cite{Abergel08} for 2D electrons in quantum wells.